MEDICAL / PHARMACEUTICAL ERRORS

 Similar to faux amis but a more serious error, a contresens translation occurs when a word or sentence is mistranslated and expresses the opposite meaning.
 For example, ‘to support someone’ in English implies taking care of someone.
 In French ‘support’ means to ‘put up with someone’.
 ‘Je support ta famille could be mistranslated as ‘I support your family’ when it actually means ‘I put up with your family'.

 Errors occur when words or phrases have not been translated, for whatever reason.
-A translator may not understand, or agree with part of the text and may omit it.
-This is a serious error as information is missing.
+A translator may not understand, or may simply have missed part of the text.
+This can be a serious error as information is missing.

 A particular problem arises when the translator has to deal with abbreviations, which is often the case in medical translations.
-In many cases, there are several possible abbreviations for the same term, and even sometimes the same abbreviation for multiple terms.
+In many cases, there are several possible abbreviations for the same term.

 Units of measurement errors: